Understand "Female" Infidelity... Learn How Women Process Cheating... Find Out Why It's So Hard For Women To End And Get Over Their Affairs.

 Later, through my own research, I discovered that what I was experiencing was quite normal.
 In fact, women are the most likely to divorce in their late twenties and thirties after an average of 4 years of marriage.
 During this time, it’s quite common for women to experience a pre-midlife crisis, which is similar to the male midlife crisis, only with an important difference – a difference that can actually make women more likely to cheat than men.

 Several years into my research I was able to identify distinctive patterns and behaviors in the women I interviewed.
 I categorized these into four separate “stages” that women often experience during the course of their long-term relationships.
-The stages begin with a loss of sexual desire.
+The stages often begin with a loss of sexual desire.

 Women at Stage 1 feel as though something is missing in their lives.
 They have all the things that they wanted—a home, a family, a great husband—but they feel they should be happier.
 Over time, many women in this stage begin to lose interest in sex.
 It is not uncommon for them to spend a great deal of energy trying to avoid physical contact with their husbands because they fear it might lead to a sexual encounter.
 They frequently complain of physical ailments to avoid having sex and often try to avoid going to bed at the same time as their husbands.
 They view sex as a job, not unlike doing the dishes or going to the grocery store.
 Some women in Stage 1 claim they feel violated when their husbands touch them.
 Their bodies freeze up and they feel tightness in their chest and/or a sick feeling in their stomach.
 The majority of women in Stage 1 feel as though there is something wrong with them, that they are in some way defective.
 They are also fearful that their disinterest in sex will cause their husbands to cheat, or worse yet, leave them.